ryanashita/2ptx-Compiler/grafting-custom-gpu-binaries/00-tutorial.md

 ## Conclusion

 This tutorial demonstrated how to modify a CUDA binary, package it into a fat binary, and execute the patched kernel using the CUDA Driver API.
 In our script, we've effectively replicated what ```libcudart``` -*The CUDA Runtime API*- does under the hood.

+The next tutorial in this series walks through building a parser and AST, which can be read here: [tutorial 01](https://ryanashita.github.io/2ptx-Compiler/grafting-custom-gpu-binaries/01-tutorial.html)